Favourited 200 times

 - painting the trailer

 I'm looking for people really motivated to learn and work about self-sufficiency, organic gardening, permaculture.
 No experience is needed, although it is an asset.

 I can learn some French basics, through work and meal sharing for example.

-You'll have the choice to sleep on a double mattress in a room upstairs or in the basement, or outside in a very large tent under large trees protected from rain by a tarp
+You'll have the choice to sleep on a futon in a bedroom, or outside in a very large tent under large trees

 There are kilometers of tracks to walk in nearby public forests where you could forage plants and mushrooms.